 Refugee-Storyline and Review

-The author writes three separate stories about three children in 3 different timelines- Josef ( 1939 – Jews escaping and running away from Nazi Germany ), Isabel (1994 – Cubans trying to flee from Cuba under Fidel Castro, trying to find a safer haven in Florida) and Mahmood ( 2015- trying to escape from war-torn Syria to Europe).
+The author writes three separate stories about three children in three different timelines: Josef ( 1939—Jews escaping and running away from Nazi Germany ), Isabel (1994—Cubans trying to flee from Cuba under Fidel Castro, trying to find a safer haven in Florida), and Mahmood ( 2015—trying to escape from war-torn Syria to Europe).

-Each story starts at a point where the trouble has already started in their respective countries, and families are already planning an escape.
-The story proceeds with the horrific experiences that each of the main characters and their families goes through as they take the dangerous path of leaving their home countries – the physical and emotional toll it takes on them, the substantial financial and personal losses they incur, and how unfairly they get treated for no fault on their part.
+Each story starts when the trouble has already started in their respective countries, and families are already planning an escape.
+The story proceeds with the horrific experiences that each of the main characters and their families go through as they take the dangerous path of leaving their home countries – the physical and emotional toll it takes on them, the substantial financial and personal losses they incur, and how unfairly they get treated for no fault on their part.
 Each story ends differently.
 There is a beautiful, emotional end wherein the author brings it all together by connecting the three stories.

-It is a thought-provoking narrative that makes one ponder how different wars and conflicts have affected people for ages.
-It was happening in the past, and it continues to happen today too.
+It is a thought-provoking narrative that makes one ponder how wars and conflicts have affected people for ages.
+It has happened in the past, and it continues to happen today, too.
 While they may fulfil political agendas, they certainly do no good to ordinary people.
-Common people just get caught in between and are forced to endure suffering and pain.
+Ordinary people just get caught in between and are forced to endure suffering and pain.
 It is also an eye-opener for people who look at refugees with suspicion.
-The fact that refugees are ordinary people, who were leading an everyday life in their countries – going to work, getting their children educated, and making the best of their lives, is conveyed in the book.
+The fact that refugees are ordinary people who led an everyday life in their countries – going to work, getting their children educated, and making the best of their lives- is conveyed in the book.
 The reality that they are victims and not the perpetrators of the crime also gets highlighted in the book.
-The thought that these people need better treatment from countries and authorities and more acceptance and empathy from people is conveyed through these heart-wrenching stories.
+The thought that these people need better treatment from countries and authorities, as well as more acceptance and empathy from people, is conveyed through these heart-wrenching stories.

 The author does complete justice to each character, making the reader feel one with them.
-It is an important, meaningful, and thought-provoking story that evokes empathy and compassion.
-A must-read.
-Highly recommended.
+This important, meaningful, and thought-provoking story is not just a narrative; it’s a call to action.
+It evokes empathy and compassion, and it’s a must-read for anyone who wants to understand the plight of refugees and the importance of acceptance and empathy—highly recommended.

 Please note that I receive a commission if you buy using this link.
 It has no effect on the price for you.